 Deal with spillages as soon as possible, preferably the moment they occur.

 When your carpet or rug reaches a stage where it could do with a really good cleaning, it is best to engage the services of a professional carpet & upholstery cleaning company.
-To get a really expert job done entrust the work to a WoolSafe accredited carpet cleaning company.
+To get a really expert job done entrust the work to a WoolSafe or CleanSeal accredited carpet cleaning company.
 These companies are fully trained, have a reputation for top quality service and use only WoolSafe- or CleanSeal-approved cleaning agents on you carpets and rugs!
 WoolSafe- or CleanSeal-approved carpet care products have been independently and scientifically tested and are safe and effective for cleaning and maintaining carpets and rugs.

 Housekeeping Tips for Carpets and Rugs